 *Address: Groot Heiligland 62, 2011 ES Haarlem

 One of the most famous Dutch Golden Ages painters, Frans Hals, lived in Haarlem.
 So, it’s coming with no surprise that a museum with one of the biggest collection of his work is in Haarlem, too.
-Located in the building from the 17th Century where old men were living and enjoying in their golden years.
+It is located in the building from the 17th century where old men were living and enjoying in their golden years.
 Museum has two locations today.
 The one dedicated to Frans Hals’ work, Hof, is at the old building at the Groot Heiligland 62.
 And the other one, Hal, where you can see modern painters inspired by his work is at the Grote Markt 16.

-If you’ll have time to visit only one museum in Haarlem, I would definitely recommend you to visit Frans Hals Museum.
+If you had time to visit only one museum in Haarlem, I would recommend you to visit the Frans Hals Museum.